Sun King (song): Musical structure

 The song is also notable for the vocally constructed ii chord in second inversion (Dm7/A) arising in the "Ahh" transition to verse.
 The frequent use of added sixth chords in the song accentuate its dreamlike feel.
 The song also has an example of major 9th harmony in the Cmaj9 chord on "Here comes the Sun King"; here, above the tonic C major triad, both B (seventh) and D (ninth) combine in the vocals "to form a suitably lush fanfare for the monarch himself."

 "Gnik Nus"

-A portion of the vocals was included as a reversed a cappella in the track titled "Gnik Nus" for the 2006 album Love.
-An instrumental section of "Sun King" was also used at the end of the track "Octopus's Garden" on the compilation.
+A portion of the vocals was included as a reversed a cappella in the track titled "Gnik Nus" (stylized as "gniK nuS" - "Sun King" spelled backwards) for the 2006 album Love.
+An instrumental section of "Sun King" was also used at the end of the track Octopus's Garden on the compilation.